 Nunuka

-If you need a descanso or a break from croquetas and jamón, punch your meal ticket at Nunuka, a 15-minute walk from the Prado.
-Nunuka serves up the cuisine of Georgia—for the uninitiated, that would be the Republic of Georgia, located in the Caucasus Mountains.
+If you need a descanso or a break from croquetas and jamón, head to Nunuka, a 15-minute walk from the Prado.
+Nunuka serves up the cuisine of Georgia, for the uninitiated, that would be the Republic of Georgia, located in the Caucasus Mountains.
 The Georgian food is one of the great cuisines of the world, serving up baked cheese bread called khachapuri, broth-holding dumplings called khinkali, plus walnut-sauce slathered roasted chicken and pomegranate-seed-spiked salads.
 Nunuka is a casual but inviting place to enjoy this Georgian feast.

 Want to explore Madrid’s most prestigious art museum before it opens to the public?
 Join our VIP Prado Exclusive Early Access Tour to do just that!
 Dive into masterpieces with the guidance of an expert storyteller and see Spain’s artistic heritage come alive – without the crowds.